The backlash is building over the plan to gut net neutrality.

-On one side are internet service providers, who believe rolling back the Obama-era rules will allow them to innovate and offer customers new options at more competitive price points.
-Tech companies, including Google, Facebook and Apple have warned this could set a dangerous precedent, allowing these internet service providers to become gatekeepers of information and entertainment.
+On one side are internet service providers, who believe rolling back the Obama-era rules will allow them to innovate and offer customers new options at more competitive prices.
+Tech companies, including Google, Facebook and Apple, have warned that this could set a dangerous precedent, allowing these internet service providers to become gatekeepers of information and entertainment.

 Related: The end is near for Obama-era net neutrality rules